 A divorce can be very difficult for those involved.
 You might find the process confusing and need to seek help.
-If you are going through the trouble of a divorce in Wright County, we are here to assist you.
+If you are going through the trouble of a divorce, our Wright County divorce lawyers are here to assist you.
 Our attorneys will work with you to find the most effective solution to your problem.

 Our attorneys have helped many people through the divorce process in Wright Country.
 We understand the Wright County court system in and out.
 Our mission is to put you to ease by making sure you understand the process and get you through the divorce smoothly.
 Our attorneys know the complications that arise with divorce, and we want to help you through it all.
 If litigation becomes necessary, we will be ready to take the case to trial.